-Following the appointment of the new Directors in May 2021, the Board and management secured a short term loan facility with Oceanic Capital Pty in order to pay creditors and provide working capital for the Group.
-At 31 December the amount of the facility drawn down was \$3.515 million.
-The details of the loan facility re as follows.
+Since the appointment of the new Directors, the Board and management secured a short-term loan facility with Oceanic Capital Pty in order to pay creditors and provide working capital for the Group.
+At 31 December 2021 the amount of the facility drawn down was \$3.515 million.
+During the 2022 financial year the loan was assigned to Bishop Resources (UK) Ltd. The details of the loan facility are as follows.

-- Lender Oceanic Capital Pty Ltd ("Oceanic")
+Lender Oceanic Capital Pty Ltd ("Oceanic")

-- Term On demand
+Term On demand

-- Interest rate

-15% per annum
+Interest rate 15% per annum

-- Discount rate 12% per annum
+Discount rate 12% per annum